friend-trips/friendtrips/README.md

 # Authentication

 ### About Authentication
-This is a laughably basic login/signup flow with server.
-Currently, working on setting up open and protected routes, and preparing to use actual user records (from our db) to 'authenticate' logins
+Working authentication service using passport, bcrypt, and express-sessions.

 ### Things to do
-[] Add calls to DB for user info\
+[x] Add calls to DB for user info\
-[] Research tokens and sessions -- find an npm package that seems easy enough to figure out in a day\
+[x] Research tokens and sessions -- find an npm package that seems easy enough to figure out in a day\
-[] Create Login and Signup screens\
+[>] Create Login and Signup screens\
+[] Figure out React Router -- see if it's better to use protected routes or hacky 'conditional rendering' solution instead\
 [] Local testing
+[] Landing page styling and prep for other microservices